Annuit cœptis: Change from Deo Favente to Annuit Cœptis

 Annuit Cœptis is translated by the U.S. State Department, the U.S. Mint, and the U.S. Treasury as, "He [God] has favored our undertakings" (brackets in original).
 However, the original Latin does not explicitly state who (or what) is the subject of the sentence.

+A 2024 publication in the Associated Gospel Churches Journal explores the question as to whether Annuit Coeptis makes reference to God, examining the claim that the founders of the United States were deliberate to avoid references to God by choosing only secular mottos.

 Classical source of the motto

 According to Richard S. Patterson and Richardson Dougall, Annuit cœptis (meaning "He favours our undertakings") and the other motto on the reverse of the Great Seal, Novus ordo seclorum (meaning "new order of the ages"), can both be traced to lines by the Roman poet Virgil.
-Annuit cœptis comes from the Aeneid, book IX, line 625, which reads, Iuppiter omnipotens, audacibus adnue coeptis.
+Annuit cœptis comes from the Aeneid, book IX, line 635, which reads, Iuppiter omnipotens, audacibus adnue coeptis.
 It is a prayer by Ascanius, the son of the hero of the story, Aeneas, which translates to, "Jupiter Almighty, favour [my] bold undertakings", just before slaying an enemy warrior, Numanus.

 The same language also occurred in an earlier poem of Virgil, the Georgics.
-In line I.40 of that work is the phrase "da facilem cursum atque audacibus annue cœptis".
+In line I.40 of that work is the phrase "da facilem cursum atque audacibus annue cœptis."
 The line is addressed to Caesar Augustus and translates to "give [us] an easy path and nod at our audacious undertakings."